-Castle & Cooke is poised to provide 10-20% of O‘ahu’s annual electricity demand (the energy equivalent to power over 115,000 households) from Lāna‘i Wind Power, working with the state, Hawaiian Electric Company and U.S. Department of Energy to bring 200-400 MW of Lāna‘i Wind to the people of Hawai‘i.
+Castle & Cooke is poised to provide over 10% of O‘ahu’s annual electricity demand (the energy equivalent to power over 115,000 households) from Lāna‘i Wind Power, working with the state, Hawaiian Electric Company, and U.S. Department of Energy to bring approximately 200 MW of Lāna‘i Wind to the people of Hawai‘i.

 These renewable energy programs are part of our overall strategy to provide real solutions to reducing Hawai‘i’s oil dependency.

 Fresh Aloha Direct program

 Castle & Cooke has partnered with the Fresh Aloha Direct program to offer fresh produce distributing from two locations: the Kapolei sales office and the Friday Farmers Market at Dole Cannery in Iwilei.

 Each month, members can choose from a diverse selection of locally grown fruits, vegetables and herbs, including zucchini, sweet potatoes, cucumber, eggplant, sweet corn, string beans, sweet onions, ginger, apple bananas, broccoli, melons, romaine lettuce, oranges, tomatoes, bell peppers, cabbages, avocado, papaya, green onion and cilantro, depending on what’s fresh and in season.
 Each box comes with a new recipe to help homeowners put those ingredients to use.

 Through the Fresh Aloha Direct program, homeowners can: